 Containers – and generally container technology – can be used in various cloud deployment options, such as public, private, and hybrid clouds.
 Containers provide a great alternative way to virtualize (vs. what virtual machines with server setups provide) and those are quick to configure and scale up.
 Even experimental containers may be a good idea for mobile app testing.
 Including pretty much anything in those containers allow mobile app developers, testers, QA people and other IT professionals to build an identical environment for mobile app testing and test automation.

 On-Premise Environment.
 Naturally, containers are great also for on-premise mobile app testing setup.
 Using containers in localhost with devices connected to local servers and powerful test automation solution that can provide and enable unprecedented parallelism and concurrent use of mobile devices.
-On-Premise test automation for mobile apps also provide enterprise-grade features for security, load balancing and LDAP for accessing and maintaining distributed information over an IP network.
+On-Premise test automation for mobile apps also provides enterprise-grade features for security, load balancing and LDAP for accessing and maintaining distributed information over an IP network.
 This basically doesn’t have any implications on containers if a network connection is available.

 How to Tackle Challenges with Containers in Mobile Testing

 In general, containers in the cloud do not have the same security boundaries as virtual machines but those can be easily misconfigured and things won’t run as expected.
-Containers per se aren’t that vulnerable to security threats and hackers can’t exploit those that easily as with certain type of static infrastructure.
+Containers per se aren’t that vulnerable to security threats and hackers can’t exploit those that easily as with a certain type of static infrastructure.

-Containers are executed only for certain period of time, which actually makes them more secure and time is of the essence for malware, security threats or hackers to exploit the system.
+Containers are executed only for a certain period of time, which actually makes them more secure and time is of the essence for malware, security threats or hackers to exploit the system.
 Overall, all environments where containers are executed always expose security threats and certain environments (on-premise and private) are the most secure with a variety of different security mechanisms built in those.

-Another thing where we’ve seen people getting confused is the creation of containers – and how the process goes after things run on local environment.
+Another thing where we’ve seen people getting confused is the creation of containers – and how the process goes after things run on the local environment.
 However, this is something that can be quickly and easily verified as containers can be tested on various environments (localhost and cloud deployments) and further configured for better usability.

 People also stumble with managing multiple versions of container images.
 Especially when components change or a software component version change, it may be more difficult to update and maintain multiple same software components and their versions with container images.
 However, we’ve used certain containers with 10+ different versions of a test automation framework in one container and everything has worked well.
 It’s just what run.sh script or other configurations in container want to get in use for test automation session.